georchestra/georchestra/security-proxy/README.md

 Additional headers can be configured in the proxy with the [headers-mappings](https://github.com/georchestra/datadir/blob/master/security-proxy/headers-mappings.xml) file.

-With the headers an application receives, it should be able to handle requests appropriately.
+The application handles requests appropriately thanks to the headers received.
-Some applications will require a direct connection to the LDAP (where users, roles and organisations objects are stored), for instance to list all Organisations.
+Some applications will require a direct connection to the LDAP (where users, roles and organisations objects are stored), for instance to list all organisations.

 #### Entrypoints